ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

    This approach is slower since it does not exploit the vectorization power of :code:`numpy`.
    For now only the dynamical and magneto-rotational evolution are available for this approach but not the survey selection.

-Detailed information about the individual scripts can be obtained by issue the :code:--h argument, e.g., running:
+Detailed information about the individual scripts can be obtained by issue the :code:`--h` argument, e.g., running:

 .. code-block:: bash